NiryoRobotics/ned_ros/sphinx_doc/source/stack/high_level/niryo_robot_rpi.rst

       -  Purges ROS log
    *  -  ``set_purge_ros_log_on_startup``
       -  :ref:`SetInt<source/stack/high_level/niryo_robot_msgs:SetInt>`
-      -  Modifies the permanent settings that tell if the robot should purge it's ROS log at each boot
+      -  Modifies the permanent settings that tell if the robot should purge its ROS log at each boot

 Dependencies - Raspberry Pi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^